I am Robert Fitzpatrick; A qualified Play Therapist, having qualified (Post-Graduate), and registered with Play Therapy UK.

 Throughout my working career I have gathered many skills in working with young people and their families, incorporating this successfully into my work.

-When I was younger I travelled to Sri Lanka and spent time working with children in orphanages.
+When I was younger I traveled to Sri Lanka and spent time working with children in orphanages.
 I spoke limited amounts of Sinhalese/Tamil, but I instantly found that Play crossed communication boundaries that existed – children were asking to play volleyball and hide and seek, and in a short space of time, a positive working relationship was forming, trust, emotional warmth and excitement.
 I knew that this would act as a foundation for my future career.

 I have spent time working within special needs education and mainstream school settings, working with, what was deemed ‘hard to reach and highly defensive children.’
-Although challenged at first I was passionate about seeing the child behind their behaviour, and working with ‘them.’
+Although challenged at first I was passionate about seeing the child behind their behavior, and working with ‘them.’
 In the months that followed they slowly let down their barriers, and started to show their personality, letting me in – the children that I saw were extremely endearing.
 I wanted to further my knowledge and equip myself with the skills to be able to better support these children’s emotional needs.

 I continued my work with Children’s Services Settings where I had a very specific role in ensuring that the child’s voice shone throughout the Social Workers assessment processes.
 I have worked with a high number of young people at risk of running away from home, children experiencing difficult transitions in their lives, children from ‘shattered backgrounds,’ and those children that others have found difficult to connect with.
 I have continued to be humbled by these children’s stories, their vulnerabilities, but despite this their resilience and inner strength.
 I strongly believe in these young people and their abilities to grow.